alexey-medvedchikov/ansible-galera/README.md

 Requirements
 ------------

-All requirements are listed in metadata file.
+You must add jinja2.ext.loopcontrols to your jinja2_extensions in your ansible.cfg.
+All other requirements are listed in metadata file.

 Role Variables
 --------------